Jjponvv/cacheCopiator/README.md

 ```
 ## 🚀 Quick Start (Windows .exe)
 1. Add to PATH (optional, for easy access)
-To run `cachr.exe` and `session_pusher.exe` from any terminal window, you can add the bin folder to your system PATH:
+To run `cachr.exe` and `sesp.exe` from any terminal window, you can add the bin folder to your system PATH:

 🔧 How to do it (Windows):
 Press `Win + R`, type `sysdm.cpl`, press Enter.